-My last client was a 35-year-old woman, who came because she was having trouble losing weight, had low energy, was moody, and having trouble getting pregnant.
+My last client was a 37-year-old woman with PCOS (polycystic ovary syndrome) who came to see me because she was having trouble losing weight, and getting pregnant.

 For further information on how insulin affects weight loss check out this short clip from the movie Fed Up, which gives a great visual image of how the liver processes excess sugar, and turns it into fat cells.

 Want to know more?
 Schedule a FREE call to discuss your own potential health concerns or email me with your questions: [email protected]